ember-learn/guides-source/guides/release/typescript/application-development/addons.md

 ### Publishing Notes for V1 Addons

-Even though you publish the source `.ts` files, though, by default your consumers who also use TypeScript won't be able to benefit from those types, because the TS compiler isn't aware of how `ember-cli` resolves import paths for addon files.
+Even though you publish the source `.ts` files, by default your consumers who also use TypeScript won't be able to benefit from those types, because the TS compiler isn't aware of how `ember-cli` resolves import paths for addon files.
 For instance, if you write `import { foo } from 'my-addon/bar';`, the typechecker has no way to know that the actual file on disk for that import path is at `my-addon/addon/bar.ts`.

 Because addons have no control over how files in `app/` are transpiled, **you cannot have `.ts` files in your addon's `app/` folder**.